Trooper (band): 2010 onwards

 In 2012, Ra McGuire and Brian Smith were presented with the SOCAN National Achievement Award, which is presented to members who have had outstanding success, predominantly in the Canadian music industry, over the span of their career.
 They also received three SOCAN Classic Awards for "Raise a Little Hell", "General Hand Grenade", and "Janine".

 In November 2019, Brian Smith was presented with the Fraser Valley Music Lifetime Achievement Award.
 In November 2021, founding members Ra McGuire and Brian Smith announced their retirement.

-On May 18, 2023 at the National Music Centre in Calgary, Alberta, Trooper was inducted into the Canadian Music Hall of Fame.
-Trooper was also inducted into Canada's Walk of Fame at the Rock of Fame event on September 28, 2023 at Massey Hall, Toronto.
+On May 18, 2023, at the National Music Centre in Calgary, Alberta, Trooper was inducted into the Canadian Music Hall of Fame.
+Trooper was also inducted into Canada's Walk of Fame at the Rock of Fame event on September 28, 2023, at Massey Hall, Toronto.

-Trooper was inducted into the BC Entertainment Hall of Fame and unveiled their StarWalk star in front of the Commodore Ballroom in Vancouver B.C. on September 6, 2024.
+Trooper was inducted into the BC Entertainment Hall of Fame and unveiled their StarWalk star in front of the Commodore Ballroom in Vancouver, British Columbia, on September 6, 2024.
 Twenty former and current band members attended.
 With Smith and McGuire's encouragement and blessing, Trooper continues to perform with Gogo, Scott Brown, and Clayton Hill, the longest running members of the band.
 Longtime west coast musician and Trooper guitar tech Steve Crane takes the lead guitar position, and international recording artist Paul Laine performs lead vocals.